Florida Asset Protection & Estate Planning Blog

 • Identify, gather, value and safeguard probate assets.

-• Pay valid claims.
+• Pay valid creditor claims from probate assets.

 10. WHO CAN BE A PERSONAL REPRESENTATIVE?